• Skip to primary navigation

 puff pastry is cut into 4 equal rectangles

-Place 2 salmon pieces on one side of each of the puff pastries.
+Place 2 fillets of salmon pieces on one side of each of the puff pastries.

 2 small salmon pieces are placed on each of puff pastries